p-j-smith/lipyphilic/docs/reference/analyses.rst

 There is currently one transformation available in **lipyphilic**:

-1. | :class:`lipyphilic.transformations.transformations.center_membrane`, which can take a membrane that is split
+1. | :class:`lipyphilic.transformations.transformations.CentreMembrane`, which can take a membrane that is split
    | across periodic boundaries, make it whole and center it in the box.

 See :mod:`lipyphilic.transformations.transformations.` for full details on this transformation including how to apply